decentraland/catalyst-owner/docs/glossary.md

 ### Lambdas

-The [Lambdas](https://github.com/decentraland/catalyst/tree/main/lambdas) Service is a part of the Catalyst node that that works as a reconciliation layer between the Content Servers and the Blockchain, sanitizing content, validating ownership and helping retrieve information for the Catalyst clients.
+The [Lambdas](https://github.com/decentraland/catalyst/tree/main/lambdas) Service is a part of the Catalyst node that works as a reconciliation layer between the Content Servers and the Blockchain, sanitizing content, validating ownership and helping retrieve information for the Catalyst clients.

 ### Synchronization